sortiz4/reviso/README.md

 # Reviso
-Reviso is a powerful command line tool and desktop application that can rename large collections of files at the press of a button.
-Users can search for and replace simple or complex patterns with regular expressions, or choose from a wide variety of commonly used cases to rename their files.
+Reviso is a versatile file system management tool available as both a command line utility and desktop application.
+Designed to efficiently rename large collections of files, Reviso empowers users to transform file names through simple text replacements, sophisticated pattern matching with regular expressions, or choose from a variety of commonly used case conventions.

-This application was inspired by the long abandoned *Mass File Renamer* hosted on the now defunct Google Code.
-It was exclusive to Windows and served me well for many years.

 ## Requirements
 - Linux, MacOS, or Windows